Mooler0410/LLMsPracticalGuide/README.md

     <td>StarCoder</td>
     <td><a href="https://huggingface.co/spaces/bigcode/bigcode-model-license-agreement">BigCode OpenRAIL-M v1 license</a></td>
     <td>✅</td>
-    <td>No use of generating verifiably false information with the purpose of harming others; <br/>content without expressly disclaiming that the text is machine generated</td>
+    <td>No use of generating verifiably false information to harm others; <br/>content without expressly disclaiming that the text is machine generated</td>
     <td>Public</td>
     <td><a href="https://arxiv.org/pdf/2211.15533.pdf">The Stack</a></td>
     </tr>